 And she wept at the base of that oak, unaware of the truth that she was not alone.

-GOD looked down upon Chantilly Lace.
+LOVE looked down upon Chantilly Lace.

-HE saw her sitting at the base of the tree.
+LOVE saw her sitting at the base of the tree.
 He heard the sounds of the cry of her heart.
 He felt the beauty of her essence.
 The notes of her brokenness were transformed into a symphony of love.
 HE gathered her tears into a bottle and HE saved them as HIS treasure.
 She had no understanding of their worth.
 She had no awareness of HIS presence.

 Shanty returned to the porch.
 She felt so alone.
 There was no one to confide in.
 No helper in sight .